Skip to content

 • expressive arts and design.

-The year has begun with the topic of ‘Marvellous Me’ and then will move on to ‘Dear Zoo’ before half term.
-The topics are planned to meet the interests of individual pupils and the class; objectives are set according to on-going assessment linked to the early learning goals.
+Our half termly topics are planned to meet the interests of individual pupils and the class; objectives are set according to on-going assessment linked to the early learning goals.

 Communication and language development gives children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.